hexsprite/minify-js-sourcemaps/hide-production-sourcemaps/README.md

 Install with
 ```
-meteor add zodern:hide-production-sourcemaps
+meteor add hexsprite:hide-production-sourcemaps
 ```

-`zodern:hide-production-sourcemaps` only runs in production.
+`hexsprite:hide-production-sourcemaps` only runs in production.

 It works by preventing the Webapp package from adding the `x-sourcemap` header to javascript files, and removing the source maps from Webapp's list of static files.